 A closer look at West Virginia’s land-based casinos:

 Owned by Penn National Gaming, Hollywood is the largest land-based casino in West Virginia with 2,200 slot machines, 75 table games and a 16-table poker room.
 Located about 70 miles from Washington D.C., and operates year-round thoroughbred horse racing meet.
-Partnered with William Hill for land-based sportsbook and Draftkings for online sports wagering.
+Partnered with Caesars for land-based sportsbook and Draftkings for online sports wagering.

 The first racino in the U.S., Mountaineer Casino is located on the northern tip of the state, about 50 miles from Pittsburgh and Youngstown, Ohio.
 After recent sale, facility is now operated by Colorado-based Century Casinos.
 Mountaineer has more than 1,100 slot machines and nearly 40 table games.
-Its retail sportsbook is partnered with William Hill.
+Its retail sportsbook is partnered with Caesars.
 No online sportsbook yet for mobile sports betting.

 The country’s lone private casino, The Greenbrier is a resort in White Sulphur Springs owned by the family of West Virginia Gov. Jim Justice.
 The Greenbrier has hosted several historic international meetings and 26 presidents have reportedly stayed at the hotel.
 The casino is open only to guests, club members and Greenbrier property owners and enforces a dress code.
 In-person and online sportbooks are partnered with FanDuel.
 A second online sportsbook is partnered with BetMGM.